-- Recent release Goosebumps is based on R.L.
-Stine’s children’s book series.
+- The 2015 release (and 2018 sequel) Goosebumps is based on RL Stine’s children’s book series.
 It’s not overly graphic and will be fun for kids aged five and above.

 - Hotel Transylvania and its sequel will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.

 - Take your kids on a spooky adventure with Scooby-Doo and friends as they solve mysteries and come across monsters, ghouls and more.